 Omniverse gives us Malware.
 A mutated Galvanic Mechamorph appropriately described by Ben as a total psychopath.
 Before his upgrade, Malware started out feeding on other Mechamorphs to sustain himself.
 Arrogant and devoid of any moral compass, he even had the gall to claim that they deserve to be destroyed.
 When he finally got his upgrade, he became even worse.
 One episode had him attempting to murder a busload of innocent children to make a quick escape from Ben.
 Then the Showdown 2-parter revealed that in the past he Destroyed Feedback, one of Ben's alien forms, soley to hurt the boy out of spite.
 Then he proceeds to top that by destroying his own homeworld.

 Most of the bad guys in X-Men: Evolution have shades of this.
 The Brotherhood is primarily filled with narcissistic and amoral mutants who, despite often been said to be more 'sympathetic' than normal, they're anything but when you take a good look at it.
 Pietro was self caring and allowed a train of bystanders be derailed and let it crash into one filled with fuel.
-Blob kidnapped Jean and showed incredibly creepy, rapist vibes, as well as other violent behaviour.
+Blob kidnapped Jean and showed incredibly creepy, rapist vibes, as well as other violent behavior.
 Toad was amoral, selfish, vulgar, and cruel, with his attraction to Wanda being his only redeeming quality.
 Avalanche was aggressive and violent, and while he looked rather sympathetic in the second season, a number of things made it look like he was faking the nice guy persona he had during that season.
 Of the Acolytes, Pyro and Sabretooth are the closest we get to text book Sociopaths in a show for kids; the two attempted murder, enjoyed their work, and are the definition of why mutants may be a risk.
 Averted with Colossus and Gambit; the former a good guy forced to work for bad people, the latter a Card CarryingVillain.

 Despite heavy censorship, Spider-Man: The Animated Series still managed to make their version of Cletus Kasady, aka Carnage, into a bonafide psychopath, portraying him as a Laughing MadBomber, who cackles with glee at the possibility of vaporising a city block—himself included—in his first appearance.
 He shows no remorse for his actions, and after becoming Carnage is downright eager to get back in action and start stealing souls for Dormammu (an Omnicidal Maniac who will consume the souls of everyone in the world if he is unleashed).
 He displays no regard for human life (least of all his own) and goes out of his way to injure anyone who tries to help him, including his psychiatrist, Anne Kafka.

-Klarion the Witch boy plays this role as a member of The Light.
+Young Justice Klarion the Witch boy plays this role as a member of The Light.

 Lightning Dust's status as Shadow Archetype to Rainbow Dash is principally due to her ruthlessness in her attempts to become the greatest flier in Equestria, which results in a total lack of concern for the ponies around her even when it comes to the point that she endangers their lives.
 She also works in a good deal of emotional manipulation in her interactions with Rainbow Dash.

 Eddy's Brother from Ed, Edd n Eddy's Big Picture Show.
-Let's see: lack of empathy, even to their family (to Eddy) and is incapable of remorse.
+Let's see: lack of empathy, even to their own family (to Eddy) and is incapable of remorse.
 And where does all this transpire?
 Where does this guy live?
 A trailer at an amusement park.
 Yes, the implication is obvious: he gets to torment kids every single day.
 His whole life is just getting off on bullying those smaller and younger than him.

 Then there's The Joker.
 Even his pre-acid dip incarnation who only appears briefly in flashbacks, has shades of this